isomerpages/isomerpages-govtech/media/technews/_posts/2022-06-09-govtech-partners-the-digital-agency-of-japan-to-push-digital-government-transformation.md

 Exciting times ahead for GovTech as we look forward to more collaboration and joint activities with the Digital Agency of Japan.

-On 26 May 2022, Dr Janil Puthcheary, Minister-in-charge of GovTech, signed a Memorandum of Cooperation (MOC) on Digital Government Transformation, with Japan’s Minister for Digital, Karen Makishima in Tokyo.
+On 26 May 2022, Dr Janil Puthucheary, Minister-in-charge of GovTech, signed a Memorandum of Cooperation (MOC) on Digital Government Transformation, with Japan’s Minister for Digital, Karen Makishima in Tokyo.

 The Digital Agency of Japan is a newly established entity just launched in Sep 2021.
 Its mandate is to upgrade the Japanese public sector’s online services and infrastructure.